 The Direct Grant Program for dependent children assists faculty and staff in meeting the cost of college tuition for their children who attend undergraduate programs at accredited colleges or universities other than the University of Pennsylvania.
-Note that trade and technical programs are not covered.
+Note that trade, certificate and diploma programs are not covered.

 The faculty/staff member is responsible for managing the tuition benefit for his/her dependents in accordance with the policies and procedures below.

-Click here to begin using the online tuition management system for the Direct Grant Program.
+Click here to begin using the online tuition management system.
 With this easy-to-use online system you can apply for tuition benefits, track the status and view the history of requested tuition benefits, and print out Confirmation of Benefit letters.

-Children who are dependents of the following faculty and staff members and who are qualified students* under this plan are eligible to receive tuition assistance at a Penn approved, accredited college or university other than the University of Pennsylvania (trade, certificate and diploma programs are not covered):
+Children who are dependents of the following faculty and staff members and who are qualified students* under this plan are eligible to receive tuition assistance at a Penn approved, accredited college or university other than the University of Pennsylvania.
+Note that trade, certificate and diploma programs are not covered.

-a.
-Full-time faculty in a benefits-eligible title, regular full-time or limited service staff who have completed at least three (3) years of regular full-time service at the University.
+1. Full-time faculty in a benefits-eligible title, regular full-time staff or limited service staff who have completed at least three (3) years of regular full-time service at the University.

-b.
-A deceased member of the faculty or regular full-time or limited service staff, provided the parent was regular full-time on the date of death and had been so for at least seven (7) years.
+2. A deceased member of the faculty or regular full-time or limited service staff member, provided the parent was regular full-time on the date of death and had been so for at least seven (7) years.

-c.
-A retired University of Pennsylvania faculty or regular full-time or limited service staff member, provided the parent meets University eligibility requirements and retirement criteria as verified by a retirement specialist within the Division of Human Resources Benefits Office.
+3. A retired University of Pennsylvania faculty or regular full-time or limited service staff member, provided the parent meets University eligibility requirements and retirement criteria as verified by Human Resources.

 * A qualified student is one who is enrolled as a degree candidate, and meets the University's definition of a dependent child under the University's tuition benefit program.